 3. POC / pilot fee waiver or reduction

-Glean's paid POC reportedly runs around $70,000 for a 200-seat, 6-8 week engagement.
+Glean's paid POC reportedly runs around $70,000 for a 200-seat, 6-8 week engagement — third-party reporting puts the paid POC at "up to $70,000" [2].
 This number is one of the easier asks to move.
 A buyer who signs a multi-year commit can frequently get the POC fee waived entirely or credited against the year-one license.
 Smaller deals see 30-50% reductions.
 Mid-quarter buyers see less; end-of-quarter buyers see more.

 Glean's counter: "The POC fee covers the field-engineering time, which we can't waive."
 The counter to the counter: a credited POC fee against the license preserves their internal cost-allocation and gets you the money back.
 Ask for that framing.